andersx/ml-dftb3/README.md

 Iteration-free SCC-DFTB3 using machine learning.

+The program uses kernel-ridge regression to make a guess of the self-consistent DFTB3 charges based on the coordinates of your molecules (and an underlying training database).
+If the guess is close enough to the final solution the SCC-DFTB equations need not be iterated until self-consistency.

 ## How to use:

 **Initialize the database:** As default you can initialize the machine using the QM7 database, hardcoded in the `generate_descriptors.py` script.
 Just run this script once, and you should find a file named `mols.cpickle`.